 Lee took a shot over the top, but Springs is in perfect position and turns his head to make a legal play on the ball, breaking it up.
 Even if Springs hadn’t gotten a hand on the ball, he had ridden Morgan to the sideline and the receiver wouldn’t have come down in bounds if he had managed to catch the ball somehow.

-Nebraska bet that it guy could beat Oregon's.
+Nebraska bet that their guy could beat Oregon’s.
 It lost.